lgamedev/Liam-RPGM-Scripts/README.md

   v1.0.1 Changelog:
   * Added an "import section" to the script so other scripts can see if the script is being used
-  * Fixed a bug that causes the game to do a soft hang if you "cancel" a top level skill usage.
+  * Fixed a bug that causes the game to do a soft hang if you "cancel" a top level skill usage

   v1.1 Changelog:
   * Fixed a lot of issues where skills with scopes other than "the user" or "one enemy" wouldn't work
-  * Fixed a lot of other critical issues.
+  * Fixed a lot of other critical issues

   v1.1.1 Changelog:
   * Added discord and github link